Hair Growth Education

 Section 3

-Hair thinning often reflects underlying biological damage rather than a single visible event.
+Hair thinning often reflects underlying biological changes rather than one single visible event.
 Two especially important mechanisms are oxidative stress and follicular miniaturization.

 Oxidative Stress and Follicle Injury